parthabiswas1/UCBerkeley-project-Comparing-Classifiers-for-Bank-Marketing-Campaign/README.md

 # UCBerkeley-project-Comparing-Classifiers-for-Bank-Marketing-Campaign
-Overview: In this practical application, your goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
-We will utilize a dataset related to marketing bank products over the telephone.
+Overview: In this practical application, my goal is to compare the performance of the classifiers namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+I used a dataset related to marketing bank products over the telephone.